RelationshipsUpdated April 2, 202613 min read

 Trust: The Foundation of Every LDR

 Keep your promises.
 If you say you will call at 8pm, call at 8pm.
 Reliability is the currency of trust in long-distance relationships.
-Consistent follow-through on small commitments builds the trust that sustains the relationship.
-For more on this topic, see our dating different attachment styles.
+Consistent follow-through on small commitments builds the trust that sustains the relationship through harder moments.
+For deeper context, our dating different attachment styles guide covers how each style handles distance.

 Planning the Future: Closing the Gap